stonerlab/stonerplots/docs/source/userguide.rst

 Double Column Figures
 ~~~~~~~~~~~~~~~~~~~~~
+Sometimes a figure won't work when fitted into a single column of a two-column journal.
+The Stoner Plots stylesheets
 Sometimes a figure won't work wehen fitted into a single column of a two column journal.
 The Stoner Plots stylesheets
 include some that change the figure sizes to be suitable for 1 1/2 or 2 column formats.::